Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Results

-\ptitle{Efficient decision-making process.} With the integrated features, participants perceived their decision-making process quicker than usual (M=4.5, SD=0.78 in Q2).
-Ten participants valued having all features in the same interface as the paraphrasing tool, \textbf{enabling easy and fast access to necessary information} without switching between multiple windows or tools.
-P21 stated, \textit{``Typically, my writing process involves constantly switching between windows: composing, then searching dictionaries, and consulting ChatGPT.
+Ten out of 22 participants mentioned that having all features in the same interface as the paraphrasing tool \textbf{enabled easy and fast access to necessary information without switching between multiple windows or tools.} P21 stated, \textit{``Typically, my writing process involves constantly switching between windows: composing, searching dictionaries, and consulting ChatGPT.
 This system consolidates these actions within one platform, significantly aiding my workflow.''}

-Additionally, the system appeared to reduce cognitive load to some extent, allowing users to \textbf{delegate part of their decision-making process to the features}.
-P15 remarked, \textit{``Rather than deliberating over each suggestion on my own, I find it more convenient to quickly scan the text and let the features handle the finer details of decision-making.''} Similarly, P1 noted an acceleration in such efficiency with increased familiarity with the system, stating, \textit{``As I became more accustomed to using the features, my ability to analyze and make decisions became faster.''} There was also a contrasting perspective.
-Given all the support features, P6 felt responsible for checking every suggestion and feature presented in the system: \textit{``I feel compelled to use every support feature, even for sentences I could easily move on from.
+Participants expressed mixed opinions about the cognitive impact of this integration.
+Twelve participants noted that \textbf{having multiple features in one place allowed them to delegate part of the decision-making process} to the system.
+For example, P15 remarked, \textit{``Rather than deliberating over each suggestion on my own, I find it more convenient to quickly scan the text and let the features handle the finer details of decision-making.''} Similarly, P1 described how their efficiency improved over time: \textit{``As I became more accustomed to using the features, my ability to analyze and make decisions became faster.''} In contrast, five participants found participants found that the \textbf{abundance of information aids led to stress} during decision-making, as they felt pressured to process and use every available resource.
+For instance, P8 noted: \textit{``There was so much to refer to that it actually got in the way of making a decision.''} Given all the information aids, P6 felt responsible for checking every suggestion and feature presented in the system: \textit{``I feel compelled to use every information aid, even for sentences I could easily move on from.
 I don't think this process is efficient, but I am nonetheless convinced that it improves writing.''}

-Among the support features, participants were generally less in favor of Example Sentence, primarily due to \textbf{linguistic barriers} (M=2.55, SD=1.12; Example Sentence < Integrated: $p<.001$ in Q2 of Figure~\ref{fig:findings:postsurvey}) Six participants mentioned that reading example sentences in English was time-consuming.
-P17 preferred utilizing other features, noting, \textit{``I found using the other four features to be faster than reading the example sentences.''}